johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 }
 ```

 10. Our model file is now complete.
-Select **Update** to save the changes in the Hyperledger Composer Playground.
+Select **Deploy changes** to save the changes in the Hyperledger Composer Playground.
 ![Click Update.](screenshots/Update.png)

 11. Now it is time to **copy** (CTRL+C) our new logic.js file from our [repository](IoT-Perishable-Network/lib/logic.js).